-All products have the potential to cause harm when used incorrectly.
+All products have the potential to cause harm when misused.
 Some products, however, are dangerous even when used as intended.
-It is the responsibility of product manufacturers to provide adequate instructions and warnings when products pose any type of hazard to consumers.
+Product manufacturers are responsible for providing adequate instructions and warnings when products pose any hazard to consumers.
 Failing to warn consumers of inherent dangers is a form of negligence that often results in devastating injuries or even deaths.

 Types of Defects